Biden administration rushes to accommodate border surge, with few signs of plans to contain it

 “Obviously, we’re going to have more kids crossing into the country since we’ve been letting more children stay and the last administration inhumanely kicked them out,” White House press secretary Jen Psaki told reporters Friday, when asked whether Biden accepted responsibility for the growing surge.

-“We’re going to tread out own path forward, and that includes treating minors with humanity and respect,” Psaki said.
+“We’re going to tread our own path forward, and that includes treating minors with humanity and respect,” Psaki said.

 Less clear is what the administration will do if unauthorized crossings continue on a record-breaking path.
 The latest U.S. Customs and Border Protection figures show Mexican adults and children crossing at levels not recorded in years — a change from 2019 when Central American families made up the largest group of asylum seekers.
 Mexico’s economy contracted 8.5 percent last year, and many Mexican migrants appear to be fleeing states scarred by some of the country’s worst drug cartel violence.